1ssb/torchkan/README.md

 # TorchKAN: A Simplified KAN Model and a few variations

+## Contents:
-## A simplified KAN model
+1. A simplified KAN model
-## KANvolver: Monomial basis functions for Image Classification for MNIST
+2. KANvolver: Monomial basis functions for Image Classification for MNIST
-## KAL-Net: Kolmogorov Arnold Legendre Network: Legendre polynomials
+3. KAL-Net: Kolmogorov Arnold Legendre Network: Legendre polynomials

 This project demonstrates the training, validation, and quantization of the KAN model using PyTorch with CUDA acceleration.
 The `torchkan` model evaluates performance on the MNIST dataset.